gferreira/xTools4/docs/_reference/variable/blends-preview.md

 designspace…
 : Load designspace data from an external file.

+reload
+: Reload the previously selected designspace file.

 blended axes
 : ^
-  A list of blended axes (mappings) and values in the loaded designspace.
+  A table with blended axes (mappings) and values in the loaded designspace.
   The list of values for each axis can be edited.

 reference font…